Jimgo003/mega.pytorch_CH_AJG/demo/README.md

 - Image Folder: A set of frames that were decoded from a given video.
 - Video: Both `.mp4` and `.avi` work for this demo.

+Remember to download the Checkpoint files from the Main Results section in the main README file and adding them to the mega.pytorch_CH_AJG folder.

 ## Inference on a image folder

 The command line should be like this: